 4) A statement confirming that you are highly likely to successfully complete the qualification based on performance.

-If your current Tier 4 sponsor is the University of Warwick, you should ask your academic department to complete the Written Confirmation up to 3 months prior to your current course end date.
+If your current Student visa sponsor is the University of Warwick, you should ask your academic department to complete the Written Confirmation up to 3 months prior to your current course end date.

 Yes.
-Students making their Tier 4 (General) student visa applications from outside of the UK are exempt from the 'Academic Progression' requirement.
-This means if you do not meet the 'Academic Progression' requirement for whatever reason, as long as you have confirmed (either by using the online CAS request form or by email) that you will make your Tier 4 (General) student visa application from outside of the UK, your CAS will be assigned on the basis that you are 'exempt' from evidencing academic progression.
+Students making their Student visa applications from outside of the UK are exempt from the 'Academic Progression' requirement.
+This means if you do not meet the 'Academic Progression' requirement for whatever reason, as long as you have confirmed (either by using the online CAS request form or by email) that you will make your Student visa application from outside of the UK, your CAS will be assigned on the basis that you are 'exempt' from evidencing academic progression.
 Your CAS will specify that it is only valid for use in a Tier 4 application made outside of the UK.
-If you use this CAS to apply for a Tier 4 visa within the UK, it will not attract the 30 points required and you are likely to receive a visa refusal.
+If you use this CAS to apply for a Student visa within the UK, it will not attract the 30 points required and the application is likely to be unsuccessful.

 The University will usually apply the exemption automatically as long as you have confirmed that you will make your visa application outside of the UK.
 However, if your circumstance is complex and the University has reasons to believe that you are at high risk of a visa refusal based on 'credibility', then you may be contacted for further clarification and may be required to attend an interview (telephone or in person).

-The other exemption is for PhD (or any doctorate level at NQF level 8) students who are transferring to Warwick to complete the course for which they were last granted a Tier 4 visa (perhaps because they are following their supervisor).
-For such students their CAS will specify that they are exempt according to the relevant provision in the current Tier 4 Policy Guidance.
+The other exemption is for PhD (or any doctorate level at NQF level 8) students who are transferring to Warwick to complete the course for which they were last granted a Student (or Tier) 4 visa (perhaps because they are following their supervisor).
+For such students their CAS will specify that they are exempt according to the relevant provision in the current Home Office guidance.

 If the university has included an 'Academic Progression' justification statement on your CAS, or, if you do not meet the 'Academic Progression' requirement but are exempt because you will be making a visa application outside of the UK, you will be able to see the statement specific to your situation in your CAS.